niwolive/hexo-blog/source/_posts/Iterate-hackerspace-the-birth-of-a-resilient-tech-community.md

 <figcaption>Our first workshop!</figcaption>
 </figure>

 A community of programmers was born, in a place of where it can have genuine social impact.
-And even better, this community had developed habits that supports collaboration, and help their members become independent learners.
+And even better, it had developed habits to support collaboration, and help members become independent learners.

 ## The rise of autonomous changemakers

-In Iterate, everyone is seen as a fellow contributor rather than a teacher or student.
+In [Iterate](http://iteratehackerspace.com), everyone is seen as a fellow contributor rather than a teacher or student.
 Each person is encouraged to contribute to any of our open-source projects, regardless of their proficiency.
 Workshops are code jams, were people chime in with one another to build something.
 It is a common pattern to see five or six people around one computer, on which something particularily exciting is happening.
 Review nights, as promoted by Edgar, help people check how good they become at tackling simple problems in a short amount of time.
 Here is an example of one he wrote a while back:

 <figure>
 {% asset_img problem-on-whiteboard.jpg %}